GiovaneIwamoto/currency-converter/README.md

 ![Converter Image](/img/converter_image.png)

-SELECT CURRENCIES: Choose the currencies you want to convert from the dropdown menu.
+**SELECT CURRENCIES**: Choose the currencies you want to convert from the dropdown menu.

-ENTER AMOUNT: Enter the amount you want to convert in the input field.
+**ENTER AMOUNT**: Enter the amount you want to convert in the input field.

-RESULT DISPLAY: The converted amount, conversion rate and the date of the conversion will be displayed.
+**RESULT DISPLAY**: The converted amount, conversion rate and the date of the conversion will be displayed.

 ---

 ### EXTERNAL API CONSUME:

 > [!WARNING]
 > This application consumes an external API to fetch currency conversion data.
-The API used is provided by awesome-api from economia.awesomeapi.com.br and offers currency conversion rates between different currency pairs.
+The API used is provided by awesome-api from economia.awesomeapi.com.br offering currency conversion rates.

 The _GetCurrencyData_ function in the services folder sends a request to the API endpoint with the specified _fromCurrency_ and _toCurrency_ parameters.
 Upon receiving a successful response, it extracts relevant information such as the currency pair name, cotation, and the creation date of the data returning the following JSON body: